Methods for Recommendations and Boosting

 When you enable recommendations, this automatically enables the items-for-user and items-for-item recommendation methods.
 To use additional recommendation methods, you must configure them separately.

-Items-for-item recommendations use the Recommend Items for Item query stage to present items that are similar to a specified item.
+Items-for-item recommendations present items that are similar to a specified item.
 For example, when the user is viewing a BMX bicycle, Fusion can recommend other BMX bicycles.
 Similarity can be based on different criteria, such as click patterns, people who bought this also bought that, percentage match of document tags, and so on.

 See Items-for-Item Recommendations for details.